wingkeet/node-workerpool/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-* The inspiration for this project came from https://docs.python.org/3.7/library/multiprocessing.html#using-a-pool-of-workers
+* The inspiration for this project came from [Pool.apply_async() method in Python](https://docs.python.org/3.7/library/multiprocessing.html#multiprocessing.pool.Pool.apply_async)